 RMHC of Eastern New England is excited to announce the opening of Ronald McDonald House at Boston Harbor!

 On January 5, 2017, Ronald McDonald House at Boston Harbor, formerly Home Away Boston, officially started operating under its new name.
 Located in Charlestown’s historic Navy Yard, the House offers private, fully-furnished apartments to in-need children and families receiving critical medical treatments at MGH Francis H. Burr Proton Therapy Center, as well as other local hospitals, while expanding child/family programs to meet the needs of the families staying at the house.
+Here is the current Amazon wishlist for Ronald McDonald House at Boston Harbor.
+Help us furnish our latest apartment by purchasing something on the wishlist and shipping it directly to the House.

 Ronald McDonald House at Boston Harbor is the second Ronald McDonald House in this area.
 It will join the existing House in Providence, RI in helping to expand the number of families served in New England.